WUoT-dotnet-course-group/LoansComparerApp/README.md

 # Loans Comparer Application

 Web application with backend written in C# with .NET 6 and Angular used on frontend.
-Realized as a team project for .NET classes at Faculty of Mathematics and Information Science of the Warsaw University of Technology.
+Implemented as a team project for .NET classes at Faculty of Mathematics and Information Science of the Warsaw University of Technology.
 Project was realized in Scrum.

 ## Description